frozenlib/gapbuf-rs/README.md

 Generic gap buffer implementation in Rust.

 This crate provides the type `GapBuffer`.
-This type has a member similer to `Vec`.
+This type has methods similar to `Vec`.

 ## Example